el-zazo/reactjs--main-jsx-omponents/README.md

 A simple, reusable dark background overlay component with Redux integration.
 DarkBG provides an elegant way to create modal-like experiences or highlight specific UI elements by dimming the rest of the page.

+### TwoStepButton Component

+A professional React component that provides a two-step confirmation button pattern.
+When clicked, it changes to a confirmation button that reverts to its original state after a specified timeout if not confirmed.

+### LoodingPage Component

+A lightweight, customizable loading spinner component that creates a full-screen overlay with an animated gear icon.
+Perfect for indicating background processes or page transitions in your application.

+### NotFoundPage Component

+A professionally styled 404 error page component that provides users with clear navigation options when they encounter missing content.
+Features a responsive design with customizable styling options.

+### ProtectedRoute Component

+A security-focused component with Redux integration that restricts access to sensitive routes based on authentication state.
+Automatically redirects unauthenticated users to a login page while preserving their intended destination.

+### FormBuilder Component

+A powerful, dynamic form generation component that creates complex forms from simple configuration objects.
+Supports various input types with built-in validation, custom styling, and flexible layout options.

 ## Features

 ### MessageNav Features